All students are required to study Digital and Design and Technologies subjects in Years 7 and 8.

 Learning in Design and Technologies builds on concepts, skills and processes developed in earlier years, and teachers will revisit, strengthen and extend these as needed.

-In Year 7, students have opportunities to learn about technologies in society at least once in the following contexts: Engineering principles and systems; Food and fibre production; Food specialisations; and Materials and technologies specialisations.
+Students have opportunities to learn about technologies in society at least once in the following contexts: engineering principles and systems; food and fibre production; food specialisations; and materials and technologies specialisations.
 Students are provided with opportunities to design and produce products, services and environments.

 Students have opportunities to select from a range of technologies, materials, components, tools and equipment.
 They consider the ways characteristics and properties of technologies can be combined to design and produce sustainable solutions.
 They develop strategies which enable them to consider society and ethics; economic, environmental and social sustainability factors.
 Students' use of creativity, innovation and enterprise skills is encouraged to increase independence and collaboration.